marcharaoui/RAG-from-scratch/chapter2/README.md

 ## Blog post
 In this chapter, we dive deeper into the practical steps of implementing a RAG pipeline, including:

-📚 Indexing Knowledge: How to organize your data for efficient retrieval ⚡️ The Art of Chunking: Breaking documents into manageable pieces without losing context 🧠 Embedding Models & Advanced Indexing: Choosing the right models and techniques for top-tier performance 🔍 Search Strategies: From similarity and semantic search to hybrid and filtered vector search 🛠 Augmented Prompt Construction: Crafting smarter prompts for generative steps
+📚 Indexing Knowledge: How to organize your data for efficient retrieval  <br>
+⚡️ The Art of Chunking: Breaking documents into manageable pieces without losing context  <br>
+🧠 Embedding Models & Advanced Indexing: Choosing the right models and techniques for top-tier performance  <br>
+🔍 Search Strategies: From similarity and semantic search to hybrid and filtered vector search  <br>
+🛠 Augmented Prompt Construction: Crafting smarter prompts for generative steps  <br>

 This chapter is packed with practical insights to help you build a strong foundation for RAG!
 Whether you're just starting out or refining your skills, there's something here for everyone.